 2. What kind of gold should I purchase?

 If you buy gold for the right reason – as a long-term savings vehicle – then you want to buy the best-known bullion products for the lowest possible prices.
 Fortunately, the best-known products are usually the best-priced options.
 They are relatively common and their value is determined by their weight, not erstwhile values like rareness or collectibility.

 There are thousands of gold products on the market, but the list of well-known bullion products from reputable mints and refineries is short.
 Generally, you want to buy gold coins or bars from one of the major national mints or larger private refineries.
 You will notice these are the only products we feature on the SchiffGold website.
 (Read more about our product policies here.)

 Gold bars are often the least expensive form of bullion and are perfect for large purchases.
 They’re often easier to store and ship.
-1-ounce coins are probably one of the most common and instantly recognized form of gold.
+1-ounce coins are probably one of the most common and instantly recognized forms of gold.
 Coins allow investors to buy batches of gold in smaller increments (though there are also 1-ounce bars).
 Coins can sometimes be more convenient to liquidate, since you can sell off your gold savings one ounce at a time, rather than finding a buyer for a large bar of gold.

 When it comes to coins, each major national mint has a flagship coin that is known and trusted around the world: Canadian Maple Leafs, American Eagles, Austrian Philharmonics, Australian Kangaroos, and South African Krugerrands.
 These mints also produce bars in a wide range of sizes.